 \subsection{Scene Understanding}

 Scene understanding is essential in 3D scene generation and reconstruction.
-Many researches have investigated in aligning visual and language presentation such as CLIP \cite{radford2021learning}, DINO \cite{zhang2022dino} and ALIGN \cite{jia2021scaling}.
-The development of these models has led to breakthrough in scene understanding tasks.
-Many works\cite{kirillov2023segment,cheng2023tracking,ding2023pla,lu2023open,peng2023openscene,takmaz2023openmask3d} develop pre-trained promptable models handling various object detection and segmentation problems on arbitrary data.
-Recently, further researches thoroughly investigate multi-modal capabilities for various scene information such as video, text and audio \cite{zeng2022socratic,yan2022videococa,girdhar2023imagebind,zhang2023video}.
+Many researchers have investigated aligning visual and language presentation, such as CLIP \cite{radford2021learning}, DINO \cite{zhang2022dino}, and ALIGN \cite{jia2021scaling}.
+The development of these models has led to a breakthrough in scene understanding tasks.
+Many works \cite {kirillov2023segment,cheng2023tracking,ding2023pla,lu2023open,peng2023openscene,takmaz2023openmask3d} develop pre-trained promptable models handling various object detection and segmentation problems on arbitrary data.
+Recently, further research has thoroughly investigated multi-modal capabilities for various scene information such as video, text, and audio \cite{zeng2022socratic,yan2022videococa,girdhar2023imagebind,zhang2023video}.

-In radiance field, many works have been done to achieve high-quality rendering and consistency across different views.
+Significant research efforts in the radiance field have been dedicated to advancing high-quality rendering and ensuring multi-view consistency.
 Feature field distillation has been well explored in some NeRF-related work such as \cite{zhi2021place} and \cite{siddiqui2023panoptic}.
-Another stream of methods obtain semantic embeddings from pre-trained models for open-vocabulary 3d scene understanding \cite{siddiqui2023panoptic,liao2024ov}.
+Another stream of methods obtains semantic embeddings from pre-trained models for open-vocabulary 3d scene understanding \cite{siddiqui2023panoptic,liao2024ov}.
 3DGS can also obtain semantic embeddings via optimization in similar way \cite{shi2024language,zhou2024hugs,qin2024langsplat,liao2024clip,shi2024language}.
-Inspired by previous researches, we design an image-based material analysis strategy based on GPT-4o in our system, thus achieving a scene reconstruction consistent with visual effects.
+Recent studies have explored LLMs' potential for automating physical scenarios \cite{mao2025llm,mao2025live}, achieving some preliminary progress.
+Inspired by previous research, we design an image-based material analysis strategy based on GPT-4o in our system, thus achieving physical simulations consistent with visual effects.